hmccode/hmccode.github.io/_posts/2017-03-04-introducing-digital-transformation.md

 - **Explain about digital membership shadows**
 - **Explain about digital program refreshes**

+Digital Memberships are basically containers of all sort of things.
+But their state is volatile and is best effort.....we use the shadow state to check on things.
+So all the operations that need answers, we go against the shadow state.

+Digital Memberships could be best realized as Service Fabric actors!
+But because this is not feasible tight now, we cannot use it.

 Digital Memberships support 3 modes of operation for the mobile app: